-Yes, you still need to run a wire, but just a single one.
-Plus, network cables are much easier to install than electrical wires — you won’t need an electrician.
+Yes, you still need to run a wire — but only one in this case.
+Plus, network cables are much easier to install than electrical wires — you won't need an electrician.

 PoE: Cables and device types

 As for network speed, PoE adheres to the general standards of network cables.
-Currently, PoE is available from Fast Ethernet (10/100 Mbps) all the way to 10Gbps Multi-Gig.
+Currently, PoE is available from Fast Ethernet (10/100 Mbps) to 10Gbps Multi-Gig.

-Since you can’t connect a network cable directly into a wall socket, you need something at this end to facilitate the power draw.
+Since we can't connect a network cable directly to a wall socket, we need something at this end to facilitate the power draw.

 In the world of PoE, this device, the one that delivers power, is officially called the power sourcing equipment (PSE).
-For the sake of simplicity, it’s also called the power sender.
+For the sake of simplicity, we'll call it the power sender.

-The device that gets electricity over the network cable is officially called a powered device (PD) or a power receiver.
-Let’s find out more about them.
+On the other end, the device that gets electricity over the network cable is officially called a powered device (PD) or a power receiver.

-A typical example of a PSE device is a PoE injector (or a PoE adapter), a type of Ethernet coupler that also plugs into a wall socket.
+- PoE injector (or PoE adapter): A kind of Ethernet coupler that also plugs into a wall socket.

 A power receiver is the end device — such as an IP camera, an Wi-Fi access point, or a Voice over IP phone — that's PoE-ready.